 Potential Risks and Dangers

 Pennyroyal contains a toxic compound called pulegone, which can be harmful to dogs if ingested or inhaled.
 The severity of the risks depends on the amount and form of pennyroyal consumed, as well as the size and health of the dog.
-Some potential risks and dangers include: (See Also: Do Dogs Get Contact High)
+Some potential risks and dangers include: (See Also: Why Does My Dog Only Eat From My Hand)

 Forms of Pennyroyal and Their Risks